XRPLF/xrpl-dev-portal/content/tutorial-build-run-rippled-ubuntu.md

 ### What to Expect

-Once you've run `rippled`, here are excerpts of what you can expect to see in your terminal.
+Once you've run `rippled`, here are excerpts of what you can expect to see in your terminal:

 ```
 Loading: "/etc/opt/ripple/rippled.cfg"